30+ Tall Skinny Cartoon Characters (Lanky Legends From TV & Movies)

 Batgirl (Batman: The Animated Series)

-Batgirl from Batman: The Animated Series
+Batgirl Batman The Animated Series slim athletic cartoon hero character

 Vibe: Slim athletic hero